Gattocrucco/bart-gp-article/README.md

 # bart-gp-article

-Code to reproduce the results in Petrillo (2024), "On the Gaussian process limit of Bayesian Additive Regression Trees".
+Code to reproduce the results in Petrillo (2024), "On the Gaussian process limit of Bayesian Additive Regression Trees", [arXiv:2410.20289](https://arxiv.org/abs/2410.20289).

 ## Files setup